LukeStampfli/EmbeddedFPSExample/docs-src/guide/multiplayer-gameplay.md

     }
 ```

-This will create a player and initialize it, but we still have to write that initialize function but first we will also add a ServerPlayer field to our ClientConnection.
+This will create a player and initialize it.
+Also note that we instatiate it as a child of the room which will put it automatically into the scene of this room which means it will be in the physics system which belongs to this room.
+We still have to write that initialize function but first we will also add a ServerPlayer field to our ClientConnection.
 Open the ClientConnection script and add to the Public Fields:
 ```csharp
     public ServerPlayer Player;
 ```